bioFAM/MOFA/README.md

 # Using a conda enviroment called "r-reticulate"
 use_condaenv("r-reticulate", required = TRUE)

-# Using a virtual environment called "r-reticulate"
-use_virtualenv("r-reticulate", required = TRUE)
 ```

 For more details on how to set up the reticulate connection, see: https://rstudio.github.io/reticulate/